Supreme Restorations LLC

 Do I get the written scope to keep, or do you send it directly to my carrier?

 The written scope is yours.
 We send it to you.
 You decide whether to file a claim and which document to hand the carrier.
-We are not on the call with your insurance company unless you specifically ask us to clarify a technical question in writing.
+We are not on the call with your insurance company unless you specifically ask us to clarify a technical question in writing, and you can share the report with any contractor you choose.

 Are you a public adjuster?